shan18/EVA4-Phase-2/README.md

 ## Human Pose Estimation

 Deploy a pre-trained monocular human pose estimation model to AWS Lambda and write a summary of the paper **Simple Baselines for Human Pose Estimation and Tracking**.
 To see the code go [here](05%20-%20Human%20Pose%20Estimation).

+## Generative Advesarial Network

+Deploy a GAN which generates Indian Car Images.
+To see the code go [here](06%20-%20GAN)